QuickBooks Blog

 How a trial balance works

-The trial balance gathers all your general ledger accounts.
-When you put together your trial balance, usually at the end of an accounting period, you’ll create three columns:
+A trial balance is a snapshot of all your general ledger accounts, organized to ensure your books are balanced.
+Businesses usually prepare it at the end of an accounting period using three columns:

 How to use a trial balance, including making sure debits and credits balance.